-This course will provide the basic knowledge required for understanding operating issues in cryogenic NGL (Natural Gas Liquids) extraction and stabilization/fractionation.
-Course content is non-mathematical and customizable to client needs.
+This course is designed to deliver the basic knowledge required for understanding operating issues in NGL (Natural Gas Liquids) extraction and stabilization/fractionation.
+The course content is customizable to meet clients' needs at no additional cost.

 Plant and facility operations and maintenance technicians, supervisors, and managers.

 You Will Learn:

 - About the various unit operations required in gas processing and how they impact one another

 - Conditions that favor hydrate formation, and methods to mitigate hydrates (hydrate inhibition)